heartbitbaschnagel/heartbit-admin/README.md

-# HeartBit Admin Portal
+# HeartBit Admin

-To visit the HeartBit Admin Portal, follow this link: https://heartbit-admin-portal.vercel.app/
+To visit the HeartBit Admin Portal, follow this link: https://heartbit-admin.vercel.app/

 This site was built with Next.js and is hosted on Vercel.